Breast Mesh Side Effect Lawsuit Overview

 Studies Linking Breast Mesh to Serious Injuries

-Researchers have consistently observed that both synthetic and biologic meshes can trigger infection, inflammation, and tissue breakdown, leading to implant loss and the need for revision surgeries.
+Researchers have consistently observed that both synthetic and biologic meshes can contribute to infection, inflammation, and tissue breakdown, leading to implant loss and the need for revision surgeries.
 These findings help explain why many women are now filing lawsuits after suffering severe complications following breast augmentation or reconstruction procedures involving mesh.

 2024 Review Finds Significant Mesh-Related Complication Rates